Twist Your Way to a Firm, Strong Waist with Oblique Exercises

 Oblique Exercises and Love Handles

 Even the best oblique exercises for women WILL NOT reduce your love handles by burning fat off your abdomen.
 Anyone who tells you otherwise is lying to you and probably trying to sell you something.
 To burn fat, especially stubborn abdominal fat, it is vital that you partake in regular cardiovascular exercise alongside your strength training program, and that you eat a healthy, balanced diet.
 The key to fat loss is simple: burn more calories through exercise than you consume through eating.
-To learn more about the truth about fat loss, check out the dozens of articles in our weight loss section.

 Exercise Guidelines for the Best Oblique Exercises for Women